openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Verifier communicates a Client Identifier Scheme that indicate how the Wallet is supposed to interpret the Client Identifier and associated data in the process of Client identification, authentication, and authorization using `client_id_scheme` parameter.
 This parameter enables deployments of this specification to use different mechanisms to obtain and validate Client metadata beyond the scope of [@!RFC6749].
 A certain Client Identifier Scheme MAY require the Verifier to sign the Authorization Request as means of authentication and/or pass additional parameters and require the Wallet to process them.

 Depending on the Client Identifier Scheme, the Verifier can communicate a JSON object with its metadata using `client_metadata` and `client_metadata_uri` parameters that contain key value pairs defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic Client Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].
+The parameter names include a term `client` since the Verifier is acting as an OAuth 2.0 Client.

 This specification enables the Verifier to send both Presentation Definition JSON object and JSON object with its metadata by value or by reference.